 How can I get assured mobile connectivity into my building?

 Modern, energy–efficient building materials are good news for the environment, but they tend to block outdoor mobile signal from being able to enter a building.
 This means some kind of in-building network is needed, otherwise it can be a cause of frustration and lowered productivity for those inside, and a less desirable and subsequently lower value building for the owner.
-For those looking at the options for improving indoor mobile connectivity our Senior Director Enterprise and Real Estate, Brendan Hourihane, has put together some of the most common questions to consider when looking for a partner.
+For those looking at the options for improving indoor mobile connectivity our Senior Director, Brendan Hourihane, has put together some of the most common questions to consider when looking for a partner.

 1. Are there different ways to bring mobile signal into a building?